iogbole/ebpf-playground/README.md

 ## The Prometheus example

-the `tcp_retrans_prom` folder contains example of how to expose the telemetry for Prom to scrape it.
+the `tcp_retrans_prom` folder contains an example of how to expose the telemetry for Prom to scrape it.

 Execute the `run_prom.sh` to get prom started in the lima VM.
-On your mac, go to http://localhost:9090 to be sure it's up and running
+On your mac, go to http://localhost:9090 to be sure it is up and running

 The go app runs an HTTP server for prom at http://localhost:2112

 ## Output